 January 30, 2017

-Over the decades in which she’s worked as a potter, Patricia Lowden has earned a reputation for her beautiful Anasazi revival black-on-white and traditional pots.
+Over the decades in which she’s worked as a potter, Patricia Lowden has earned a reputation for her beautiful Ancestral Pueblo (formally referred to as Anasazi) revival black-on-white and traditional pots.
 Lowden was also one of five Pueblo potters who honored the Starbucks at Avanyu Plaza upon its grand opening in 2015 by crafting a custom “Starbucks-style” clay mug.
 The one-of-a-kind piece is on permanent display in the cafe for visitors to enjoy, alongside four others by artists Robin Teller (Isleta), Erik Fender (San Ildefonso), Elizabeth Medina (Zia), and Frederica Antonio (Acoma).

 On December 21, Lowden helped us celebrate the one-year anniversary of the Starbucks at Avanyu Plaza by meeting with fans and signing their mugs—she even brought homemade cookies to share!

 This is part of our Meet the Artists Behind the Cups series talking with all five of the potters who crafted clay Starbucks mugs.
 Check out all five posts!

 January 9, 2017: Erik Fender’ San Ildefonso Pottery

 January 16, 2017: Elizabeth Medina’s Zia Pottery

 January 30, 2017: Patricia Lowden’s Acoma Pottery

 Thank you for taking the time to meet with all your fans this way!
 Could you tell us a bit about yourself?